 Our welcome extends to all visitors and newcomers to our parish.
 There are many reasons you might find yourself here.
 Perhaps you have just moved into the area and Immaculate Heart of Mary is your new parish.
 You may be in Perth visiting family or friends.
 You may be exploring your faith in new ways, perhaps after leaving the Catholic Church for a period of time.
 Or you might be new to our Catholic faith entirely, having come from another Christian denomination or another religion, or you may be in a place of spiritual searching.

 We encourage you to come along to Mass and hear God’s Word from Holy Scripture, then witness our worship of God in the second half of the Mass in the Liturgy of the Eucharist.
 You are very welcome to come to our monthly morning teas, held after the 9:30am Mass on the first Sunday of every month in our Parish Centre and meet some of the locals.
-Please come and say hi to Fr Grant or one of our parishioners.

 At Holy Communion, members of the congregation come up to the front of the Church to receive the Body and Blood of Christ from the priest and other ministers.
 Holy Communion is sacred and can only be received under certain conditions, particularly when a person is in full communion with the Catholic Church and is free from all serious sin.
 If you are of a different Christian denomination, or are not baptised, or have not been to church for a while, we ask that you please refrain from receiving the Host or drinking the Blood of Christ from the chalice.
 You are welcome to come up with everyone else at this time for a blessing instead.
 To indicate this, please cross your arms across your chest when you get to the minister or priest so that we know that you would like a blessing.
-Fr Grant is more than happy to discuss this or any other aspect of the Mass in more detail if you have any questions about it.

 Rembrandt's "The Return of the Prodigal Son", 1669.
 (Luke 15:11-32)